Nonmetals Oxygen Compatibility Requirements: Guide to CGA/EIGA Compliance

 AIT test data captures a sudden temperature spike, suggesting auto-ignition of the sample at 347 °C.

-This test assesses the ignitability of nonmetallic materials in environments with extremely cold temperatures in liquid oxygen (LOX).
-It simulates the scenario where materials may be subjected to severe mechanical energy, such as impacts or vibrations, during operation in LOX.
+This test assesses the ignitability of materials (primarily nonmetals) in liquid oxygen (LOX), which is a cryogenic fluid at -298 °F (-183 °C, 90 °K).
+The test simulates the scenario where materials may be subjected to severe mechanical energy, such as impacts or vibrations, during operation in LOX.

-During the test, samples of the material are immersed and chilled in liquid oxygen at atmospheric pressure.
-They are then individually subjected to a sudden mechanical force delivered by the impact of a falling plummet.
+During the test, samples of the material are immersed and chilled in liquid oxygen, typically at atmospheric pressure.
+They are then individually subjected to a sudden large mechanical force (impact energy can vary based on test standard, but 98 Joules is common) delivered by the impact of a 20 lb (9 kg) falling plummet.
 Researchers can then observe the sample’s behavior, looking for evidence of ignition via light emission, explosive-like sound release, or charring of the sample during posttest sample inspection.

 VIDEO: Watch a liquid oxygen mechanical impact sensitivity (LOXMIS) test.